Clark County Veterans Court Board

 Clark County Veterans Therapeutic Court

-The Veterans Court will assist those who have faced challenges in addressing combat-related trauma, and as a result, have entered the criminal justice system for low-level offenses.
+and as a result, have entered the criminal justice system for low-level offenses.
 Approximately 1.7 million American troops have served in Afghanistan and Iraq, and one in five has returned with a mental health issue, the Department of Defense has estimated.
 Approximately half of those affected have sought help, and about half of them have received suitable care.
 War-related illnesses can contribute to escalated suicide attempts, arrests, incarceration, divorce, domestic violence, homelessness and despair.
 The court’s specialized treatment program will meet the particular needs of these veterans.

 Clark County District Court has received a $350,000, three-year federal grant for a new Veterans Therapeutic Court.
 It will be the fourth such court in Washington and joins over 40 similar courts nationwide totaling seven therapeutic specialty courts in Clark County!